 Changes in mood

-Attention, concentration, memory and reaction times are all affected by poor sleep.
-You might forget things and make bad decisions, and take risks that you wouldn’t if you were fully rested.
+Attention, concentration, memory, and reaction times are all affected by poor sleep.
+You might forget things and make bad decisions, and take risks you wouldn’t if you were fully rested.

 I’m just tired and can’t sleep